atlaschiew/build-bitcoin-php-mysql/README.md

 </p>

 3. `addBlock` RPC command is called to transport the new mined block to node and then broadcast to whole network.
+4. Before end this section, i will get you deep in `Chain.php > getBlockTemplate(...)`.
+- fasdf
+- fasdffd

 ### Transaction